List of memorials to the Great Famine

-Memorial in Kilkenny over a mass grave associated with the nearby workhouse.
+Memorial in Kilkenny over a mass grave associated with the nearby Kilkenny Union Workhouse.

 The Great Famine of Ireland is memorialized in many locations throughout Ireland, especially in those regions that suffered the greatest losses, and also in cities overseas with large populations descended from Irish immigrants.
 To date more than 100 memorials to the Irish Famine have been constructed worldwide.